iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Doesn't seem easy enough to use.
 Can't see it going "viral".
 (Scuse the pun).<br> :date: __2021-04-15 11:48:20__

-> I was in this for over a.
-Year but your system through me out and I can no longer get into it and can't email anyone.
-Too baf<br> :date: __2021-04-14 17:41:53__

-> This app worked really well, now for some reason, it won't let me log in.
-I've uninstall and reinstalled and changed my password, nothing has helped 🤷‍♀️<br> :date: __2021-04-13 13:17:59__

-> Suddenly asking me to login each time and now not recognizing my account aftrr reinstalling.<br> :date: __2021-04-09 17:53:00__

 #### 1-star reviews